Dick Muri: Military service

 Dick was commissioned via ROTC at UMass Amherst as an officer in the United States Air Force in 1975.
 He earned his navigator wings at Mather Air Force Base in 1976 and flew the C-141 Starlifter at McChord Air Force Base as a Navigator in the 8th Military Airlift Squadron (MAS) from 1977 to 1985 and as a member of the 36th Airlift Squadron (AS) from 1991 to 1993.
 Muri was also assigned to the 62nd Airlift Wing as an Airlift Control Element (ALCE) Operations Officer and a Tactical Airlift Liaison Officer (TALO) from 1982 to 1984.
 Muri served at Travis Air Force Base from 1984 to 1989 as a member of the 22nd Air Force Staff and a member of the 1702 Mobility Support Squadron.
 Muri was a member of the Airlift Control Center (ALCC) Cadre and as a manager of the 22nd Air Force area TALOs.

-Muri served in the Gulf War from 1990-1991 as Director of Airlift Operations of the 628th Military Airlift Support Squadron at Incirlik Airbase, Turkey.
+Muri served in the Gulf War from 1990 to 1991 as Director of Airlift Operations of the 628th Military Airlift Support Squadron at Incirlik Airbase, Turkey.
+As Director of Airlift Operations he initially directed the critical Operation Provide Comfort for the first 48 hours.
+Initially for the first 48 hours, Operation Provide Comfort was commanded by the local 628th Military Airlift Support Squadron Major Richard (Dick) Muri (acting commander), who after being alerted at 2 AM by the 39th TACG Command Post, with orders from President Bush to drop supplies to the Kurds within 24 hours.
+Major Muri immediately put two aircrews on Alpha alert, food was procured from the local commissary with squadron funds (later reimbursed), and CDS bundles were ordered from USAFE.
+That afternoon, 16 CDS bundles with food supplies were air dropped by C-130s in an area with Kurdish refugees.
+Two days later, Lieutenant General John Shalikashvili took command and said to Major Muri at a command post conference meeting, "Major, you have done good, take care of your squadron".

-From 1992-1997, Muri was Chief of Quality Management for McChord Air Force Base, directing a program that won numerous awards for excellence from the United States Air Force and Washington state.
+From 1992 to 1997, Muri was Chief of Quality Management for McChord Air Force Base, directing a program that won numerous awards for excellence from the United States Air Force and Washington state.
 He retired as a Lt.
 Colonel with 22 years military experience on 1 January 1998.